angadhn/MySite/_notes/Space Data Center Analysis.md

 2. A lot of waste heat is generated running TDCs, which bodes poorly for climate change—so migrating to space would alleviate the toll on Earth's thermal budget.
 This seems like a compelling environmental argument.
 TDCs already consume about [1-1.5% of global electricity](https://www.iea.org/energy-system/buildings/data-centres-and-data-transmission-networks) and it's safe to assume that this will only grow in the pursuit of AGI.
 3. Real estate for data centers is a massive bottleneck and this land could be used for other purposes.

 Now, Sam Altman has also talked up nuclear energy as a solution, which I suspect is maybe a more desirable solution from an energy and climate angle but the regulatory barriers need resolution.
-So, space, in theory, sounds like a speedier answer from a regulatory framework—as a space person, I'd love nothing more than for there to be a strong economic case for space[^1].
-But to deliver GW-scale SDCs require engineering solar arrays in the km scale, which will not be easy.
-Even the 40 MW system, that Starcloud used to benchmark against TDCs, would need a square of side 357m.
-This would far exceed the span of largest space structure ever built—the ISS is about 100 m.
+So, space, in theory, sounds like a speedier answer from a regulatory perspetive—as a space person, I'd love nothing more than for there to be a strong economic case for space[^1].
+But delivering a GW-scale SDC requires engineering solar arrays in the km scale, which will not be easy.
+Even the 40 MW system, that Starcloud used to benchmark against TDCs, needs a square of side 357 m.
+This would far exceed the span of the largest space structure ever built—the ISS is about 100 m in its longest dimension.

-So, there's now at least one YCombinator-backed company, Starcloud Inc., working on building SDCs—they released a white paper on this and I decided to dive in (with Claude to speedrun my analysis, of course).
+So, there's now at least one YCombinator-backed company, Starcloud Inc., working on building SDCs—they released a whitepaper on this and I decided to dive in (with Claude to speedrun my analysis, of course).
 They begin by pointing us to some of the unique benefits of space solar, the main one being its 95%+ [capacity factor](https://en.wikipedia.org/wiki/Capacity_factor) versus just a median capacity factor of 24% for US terrestrial solar (under 10% in northern Europe).
 They continue to say that combined with 40% higher peak power due to no atmospheric losses, you get over 5x the energy output from the same solar array.
 This is not exactly my forte so I am not fact-checking these claims—let's accept them as true.

 ## My qualifications